OrdnanceSurvey/os-data-hub-api-tutorials/web-development/scroll-story/README.md

     // from the vector tile:
     map.setLayoutProperty('OS Open Zoomstack - Road/local_buildings', 'visibility', 'none')

+    /*
-    // First, we set up the geographic layers we will
-    // visualise in the scroll story
+        First, we set up the geographic layers we will visualise in the scroll story.
+     */

     // In this step we fetch GeoJSON and add them to each object
     // in the layers array: